pjreddie/darknet/data_gen/README.md

 ./bag2images
 ```
 3. If you wish to label the jpgs now, select yes when prompted to move the images to the OpenLabeling directory
 - Note if you select no, a zip file ending in "_unlabeled.zip" will be created containing the jpgs.
+From there see the section below titled "Labeling images from an *_unlabeled.zip file"
 4. To start labeling: change directories:
 ```
 cd OpenLabeling/main